Achievable logoAchievable logo

 Germinal stage (weeks 1-2)

-• Conception happens when a sperm fertilizes an egg, forming a zygote, which is a single-cell entity containing DNA from both parents.
-Over the first week, the zygote undergoes mitosis (cell division), expanding from one cell to hundreds of cells (a blastocyst) by around day 5.
-In this germinal stage, the cell cluster has not yet embedded itself in the uterine lining; once it does, the next stage begins.
+• Conception occurs when a sperm fertilizes an egg, forming a zygote.
+A zygote is a single cell that contains DNA from both parents.
+During the first week, the zygote undergoes mitosis (cell division), growing from one cell to hundreds of cells.
+By about day 5, it becomes a blastocyst.
+In the germinal stage, this cluster of cells has not yet embedded in the uterine lining.
+Once implantation occurs, the next stage begins.

 Embryonic stage (weeks 3-8)

-• About 7–10 days after fertilization, once the cell mass has around 150 cells, it moves down the fallopian tubes and attaches to the uterine wall and is known as an embryo.
+• About 7-10 days after fertilization, when the cell mass has around 150 cells, it travels down the fallopian tubes, attaches to the uterine wall, and is then called an embryo.

 • During this phase, blood vessels develop into the placenta, which delivers nourishment and oxygen to the embryo through the umbilical cord.
-Basic structural regions form, which will eventually become the head, chest, and abdomen.
-Cardiac cells begin beating, organs begin to develop and function, and a neural tube appears, destined to become the spinal cord and brain.
+Basic structural regions form that will later become the head, chest, and abdomen.
+Cardiac cells begin beating, organs begin to develop and function, and a neural tube appears, which will become the spinal cord and brain.

 Fetal stage (weeks 9-40)

-• At approximately nine weeks, the** embryo** is termed a fetus, about the size of a kidney bean.
-From weeks 9–12, sex organs differentiate.
-By week 16, the fetus is about 4.5 inches long, with fully formed fingers and toes, and visible fingerprints.
+• At about nine weeks, the embryo is called a fetus and is roughly the size of a kidney bean.
+From weeks 9-12, sex organs differentiate.
+By week 16, the fetus is about 4.5 inches long, with fully formed fingers and toes and visible fingerprints.
 Around week 24, the fetus may weigh up to 1.4 pounds, with developed hearing and sufficiently formed internal organs (e.g., lungs, heart, stomach, intestines) that a premature birth has some chance of survival.

 Motor development

-• Motor skills refer to how we move our bodies and manipulate objects.
+• Motor skills are the abilities that let us move our bodies and manipulate objects.

-• Fine motor skills engage smaller muscles (in fingers, toes, and eyes) and control actions like gripping a toy or holding a spoon.
+• Fine motor skills use smaller muscles (in the fingers, toes, and eyes) to control actions such as gripping a toy or holding a spoon.

-• Gross motor skills rely on larger muscle groups (in arms and legs) to perform movements like running, jumping, and balancing.
+• Gross motor skills use larger muscle groups (in the arms and legs) for movements such as running, jumping, and balancing.

 Infant reflexes